-Why altruism?
-First of all let us indicate what do we mean by the word ‘altruism?’
+Here, first of all let us indicate what do we mean by the word ‘altruism?’

-Altruism comes from Italian altrui, that means someone else that is derived from the Latin ‘alter,’ that means, other, and that brings in my mind the image of Jean Paul Sartre, and his philosophy of The Other, ‘I’m the other and the other is me’ said Sartre; and that is like that famous expression of Buddha, one in all and all in one, hmm…
+So, altruism is an image or idea that brings in my mind the image of Jean Paul Sartre, and his philosophy of “The Other.”
+That in certain points of the meaning of his thinking says, ‘I’m the other and the other is me.”
+A philosophy that is somehow like that famous expression of Buddha that says, “One in all and all in one.”

-Is the other I and am I the other?
-Here we penetrate deep in human consciousness, deep in human mind, deep in the unknown and philosophy.
-Here we enter into the inconceivable that is slightly perceptible and the slightly perceptible that looks like ‘the imperceptible.’
+Here, by making this question, we intend to penetrate deep in the human consciousness.
+Deep in the mysteries of the human mind.
+And deep in the unknown and philosophy.
+For at this point of thinking, we enter into the inconceivable that is only slightly perceptible.
+And we enter or dive in the slightly perceptible thinking that looks like ‘the imperceptible.’

 And I say that or think so by withdrawing my reason from this question that ask continually my thinking mind: Can I be like the other?
 And can the other be like me?
 Can we be one in all and all in one in any way of thinking?

 I think that we are…